Brandeis University: Student takeover of Ford Hall

-On January 8, 1969, about 70 black students entered then-student-center, Ford Hall, ejected everyone else from the building, and refused to leave.
-The students' demands included the hiring of more black faculty members, increasing black student enrollment from four percent to ten percent of the student body, establishing an independent department on African American studies, and an increase in scholarships for black students.
-Over 200 white students staged a sit-in in the lobby of the administration building.
-President Morris B. Abram said that, although he recognized "the deep frustration and anger which black students here and all over the country—and often is—the indifference and duplicity of white men in relation to blacks", the students' actions were an affront to the university.
+On January 8, 1969, about 70 Black students entered the student center, Ford Hall, ejected everyone else from the building, and refused to leave.
+The students' demands included the hiring of more Black faculty members, increasing Black student enrollment from four percent to ten percent of the student body, an increase in scholarships for Black students, and establishment of an independent department of African American studies.
+In addition, more than 200 white students staged a sit-in in the lobby of the administration building.

+University President Morris B. Abram said that, although he recognized "the deep frustration and anger which black students here and all over the country feel at what must seem—and often is—the indifference and duplicity of white men in relation to blacks", the students' actions were an affront to the university.
 The faculty condemned the students' actions as well.
 On the fourth day of the protest, the Middlesex Superior Court issued a temporary restraining order, requiring the students to leave Ford Hall.
-While Abram would not allow the order to be enforced by forcibly removing the students from Ford Hall, 65 students had been suspended for their actions.
+While Abram did not allow the order to forcibly remove the students from Ford Hall to be enforced, 65 students were suspended for their actions.

 On January 18, the black students exited Ford Hall, ending the eleven-day occupation of the building.
-There had been no violence or destruction of property during the occupation, and Brandeis gave the students amnesty from their actions.
+There had been no violence or destruction of property during the occupation, and Brandeis gave the students amnesty for their actions.
 Ronald Walters became the first chair of Afro-American studies at Brandeis later the same year.
 Ford Hall was demolished in August 2000 to make way for the Shapiro Campus Center, which was opened and dedicated October 3, 2002.

 Late 20th century: Institutional crisis

-In the 1970s, Brandeis faced a financial crisis as donations from American Jews decreased as they turned toward support for Israel and other causes.
+In the late 1970s, Brandeis faced a major financial crisis as donations from American Jews decreased as they turned toward support for Israel and other causes.

 Samuel O. Thier, president from 1991 to 1994, helped to restabilize the university.

+In 1998, German Chancellor Helmut Kohl addressed the university as commencement speaker and dedicated the Center for German and European Studies established the previous year.